MGMT 5080. Independent Study. 1-3 Hours.

 MGMT 5365.
 Seminar In Compensation Mgt.
 3 Hours.

-This course focuses on advanced processes and methods for exploring compensation practices, developing compensation strategies, and managing compensation systems, in general.
-In particular, job evaluation methods, pay structures, pay-for-performance plans, employee benefits, legal and global issues, and managing labor costs will be discussed and assessed.
+Students focus on advanced processes and methods for exploring compensation practices, developing compensation strategies, and managing compensation systems, in general.
+In particular, job evaluation methods, pay structures, pay-for-performance plans, employee benefits, legal and global issues, and managing labor costs are discussed and assessed.

 Prerequisite: MGMT 5355.

 MGMT 5370.
 Social Responsblty Of Business.
 3 Hours.

 Students engage in an in-depth study of the many dimensions of social responsibility in business which include the intellectual foundations supporting the economic, moral, and sociopolitical institutions of democratic capitalism.
 Case studies are used to familiarize students with the literature in social responsibility, and students are required to perform independent analyses of current events to understand the reasoning behind decisions on social responsibility in the workplace.
 A basic background in business disciplines is required.

 Prerequisite: Graduate standing.

 MGMT 5375.
 Erp Business Proc Integration.
 3 Hours.

 This course uses the SAP ERP information system paradigm as a model for examination and development of integrated business process solutions.
 Students examine the conceptual background, rationale, methods, and procedures commonly employed by businesses in developing and configuring integrated business systems.
 Students obtain practice and training through cases and hands-on experience using SAP ERP by requiring them to configure business process solutions through integration of financial, controlling, production, materials management, sales and distribution, manufacturing, and other ERP process modules.

 Prerequisite: Thirty-six hours of business related courses of which twelve must be at the graduate level, completion of the MBA core courses and ACCT 5304 or ACCT 5347, or permission of the instructor.